hamperbot/hamper/docs/quickstart.md

 ## Tests

 A good way to make sure you have all the requirements is by running the tests.
-The tests don't rely on any confifguration, so you can run them now.
+The tests don't rely on any configuration, so you can run them now.
 To run the tests run the command

 ```bashs
 $ trial hamper